Checkfront/API/docs/ref/company.rst

 Public API
 ----------
-If the Public API is enabled, unauthenticated users can make requests to the */company* end point.
+If the Public API is enabled, unauthenticated users can make requests to the */company* endpoint.
 Both the public and authenticated responses are identical.

 .. literalinclude:: ../examples/response/company.json
 	:language: json